roman-milk/roman-milk.github.io/two-blondes.md

  The awkwardness evaporated as the two friends orchestrated a late breakfast.
 They had settled things between them and were pleased he had agreed to their idea.
 He sat there watching them.

  Two beautiful young blondes were cooking breakfast for him.
 He didn't usually have a dessert after breakfast, but their giggles and the looks they gave him warned him to eat a hearty meal.
 He reckoned he would need all the strength he could muster today.
-Report_Story #1